microsoft/tsdoc/Contributing.md

 $ npm run watch
 ```

+### Before submitting a pull request

-Running all the unit tests before submitting your PR:
+Run all the unit tests once:

 ```
 $ cd ./tsdoc
 $ npm run build
 $ npm run test
 ```

+Before submitting your PR, you should also build and run the [/api-demo](./api-demo/) project.

 ### Debugging the unit tests